What does Amy mean?

-Amy \a-my\ as a girl's name is pronounced AY-mee.
+Amy [amy] as a girls' name is pronounced AY-mee.
 It is of Old French and Latin origin, and the meaning of Amy is "beloved".
 Anglicized form of the Old French Amee, meaning "beloved", which originated as a nickname from the Latin Amata, from "amare", meaning "to love".
 Mythology: wife of King Latinus, whose daughter Lavinia married Aeneas and according to the "Aeneid", became the mother of the Roman people.
 The name was given prominence by Louisa May Alcott's "Little Women".
 Olympic swimmer Amy Van Dyken; poet Amy Lowell; evangelist Aimée Semple McPherson; actresses Amy Madigan, Amy Sedaris; singer Amy Grant.

-Amy is a very popular first name for women (#32 out of 4276) and also a very popular surname or last name for all people (#13597 out of 88799).
-(1990 U.S. Census)
+Amy is a very prominent first name for females (#32 out of 4276, Top 1%) and also a very prominent surname for all people (#13641 out of 150436, Top 9%).
+(2000 U.S. Demographics)

 Amy reached its highest rank of #2 in the U.S. during 1970-1979, and is at #158 currently.
 (Top 2000 Names, 2015)